tchcx/MacOS/README.md

 # we could lock this down more if needed
 # but homebrew isn't an admin user anyway
 loki            ALL=(homebrew) ALL

+# To allow Powershell to be installed
+homebrew        ALL= (ALL) NOPASSWD:SETENV: /usr/sbin/installer
 ```

 - After updating **sudoers**